PauloSchreiner/yeast_genome_assembly/devlog.md

 ## SHORT-TERM
+- Add empty lines in output for cleaner logging
 - Is busco always giving the same results?
 Is this normal?
 - Resume functionality — use snakemake instead of bash?
 - Config profiles, modularity and parameter customization